-During the 2015 Fall Semester, the O'Quinn Law Library reference librarians will offer a series of lunchtime presentations on legal research topics.
+During the 2016 Spring Semester, the O'Quinn Law Library reference librarians will offer a series of lunchtime presentations on legal research topics.
 Each presentation will be given at 12 noon on Tuesdays and Wednesdays.
-All presentations will take place in Room 4 BLB.
+All presentations will take place in Room 1 BLB except for the Texas Legislative History Research presentation, on 2/17, which will take place in Room 115 BLB.

 Presented by Katy Badeaux, Reference and Research Librarian